Sip the renowned wines and taste delicious gourmet food from Haskell Vineyards

 Check out the Corona Sun Deck at Strolla Restaurant & Bar

 You don’t get more local or lekker than this seaside eatery.
 Perched like a cheeky seagull on the edge of the Peninsula Hotel along Sea Point’s Platinum Mile, this 140-seater venue boasts a fresh and fuss-free menu that caters for everyone.
 And did we mention that Strolla is a lot more than just kid friendly?
 There’s a Kiddies Corner where the little ones can build their own pizzas, complete with their own aprons, little chef’s hats and a childminder to guide their creativity.
 Your jaw will definitely drop when you see their games room, complete with bean bags, games, colouring in books, a PS4 and a DVD player.
 Go midweek and get their awesome half-price rotisserie half chicken every Wednesday.
-Or catch GoodHope FM DJ Ashton Abels when he spins Motown music at Strolla every Friday from 4 pm till 9 pm.
+What about the weekend?
+Also, check out Strolla Saturday Reggae Nights.

 Opening Times: Monday–Sunday: 7am–11pm

 313 Beach Road | Sea Point | Cape Town | +27 (0)21 430 7778